This post will cover some of the most interesting things to do and see while visiting Chicago’s Loop neighborhood.

 Alternatively, you can also get here using a hop-on-hop-off bus tour.
 All bus companies have multiple stops in the Loop.

 You can reach this area easily by using Chicago’s Public transit.
-If you are new to Chicago, then take a read of our guide to using public transit.
+If you are new to Chicago, read our guide to using public transit.

 1. Explore the Architecture

-One example of a great building that also has free events is the current Chicago Public Library and the past Chicago Public Library which is now the Cultural Center.
+One example of a great building that also has free events is the current Chicago Public Library and the past Chicago Public Library, now the Chicago Cultural Center.

 Both of the buildings are extraordinary and both have free programming!